danielsaidi/DeckKit/README.md

 }
 ```

-For more information, please see the [getting started guide][Getting-Started].
+For more information, see the [getting started guide][Getting-Started].